evothings/phonegap-estimotebeacons/README.md

 * Currently scanning, ranging and monitoring is implemented
 * Connecting to beacons and and reading/writing data is planned to be implemented as the next step

+## Updated API

+The JavaScript API has been updated.
+Please note that the new API is not backwards compatible.
+The original API is available in the branch "0.1.0".

 ## Example app

 Try out the Beacon Finder example app.
 It is available in the examples folder in this repository.